Important Developments for Acquirers & Merchants: Major Updates for the Visa Acquirer Monitoring Program (VAMP)

 VAMP Card-Absent Fraud Threshold | $500,000 in card-absent fraud and 1% fraud-to-sales ratio |

-The revised VAMP program will feature a new transaction count-based metric based which measures reported fraud and non-fraud chargebacks together.
+The revised VAMP program features a new transaction count-based metric which counts reported fraud and disputes (both fraud and non-fraud).
 This will be accompanied by new criteria based on confirmed enumerated transactions, identified and confirmed by the Visa Account Attack Intelligence (VAAI) Score system, rather than Risk Operations Center (ROC)-blocked transactions.

-Additionally, Visa Acquirer Monitoring Program will transition from non-compliance assessment-based enforcement to risk-based enforcement.
-This will provide greater flexibility for clients and accommodating varying levels of risk appetite.
+Additionally, the Visa Acquirer Monitoring Program will transition from non-compliance, assessment-based enforcement to risk-based enforcement.
+This will provide greater flexibility for clients and accommodate varying levels of risk appetite.

 What is Visa OneERS?